Threshold and quasi-stationary distribution for the SIS model on networks: Numerical experiments

 \subsection{Random regular graphs}

-Increasing $K$ increases the size of the system of linear equation we must solve in Eq.~\eqref{eq:transition_eq} and also changes the predictions.
+Increasing $K$ increases the size of the system of linear equations we must solve in Eq.~\eqref{eq:transition_eq} and also changes the predictions.
 To explore this, we carried out our approximation for $K=1,2,\dots,8$ on $3$-regular random graphs.
 Results are shown in Fig.~\ref{fig:convergence_K} and show a diminishing effect of increasing $K$.
 This suggests the approximation is well-behaved with $K$ and converges reasonably quickly.

 Next, and arguably more importantly, we compare the approximation to Monte Carlo simulations.
 In Fig.~\ref{fig:frac_infected_sims} we simulate the SIS process on large $3$- and $4$-regular random graphs at varying $\beta$.
-We run the simulations for $10,000$ units of time on $50,000$ node graphs; this should be sufficiently long and sufficiently large to minimize transient and finite-size effects.
-We find that the $K=8$ approximation is practically indistinguishable from numerical results, with respect to both the location of the transition and the proportion infected in the endemic state above the transition.
+We run the simulations for $10,000$ units of time on graphs of size $N=50,000$; this should be sufficiently long and sufficiently large to minimize transient and finite-size effects.
+We find that the $K=8$ approximation is practically indistinguishable from simulation results, with respect to both the location of the transition and the proportion infected in the endemic state above the transition.

 As discussed above, by increasing $K$ an effective memory is built into the system and our answers to temporal questions should also improve in accuracy.
-Indeed, we see exactly this in Fig.~\ref{fig:survival_fn}.
+We see exactly this in Fig.~\ref{fig:survival_fn}.
 We simulated the SIS model on a large $4$-regular random graph at $\beta=0.4$ (which is above the threshold) and we measured the time between infections.
 From these measurements, we can estimate the probability that a node will survive in the $S$ state for more than $t$ time units.
 Note that by the standard approximation, the survival time distribution is a simple exponential.
 Thus our goal is to correctly model how correlations create a mix of exponentials.
 In particular, susceptible nodes that were recently infected are more likely to become reinfected quickly, so the risk of reinfection decreases as $t$ increases.

 We show the survival probability on both linear and logarithmic scales in Fig.~\ref{fig:survival_fn}, and compare simulations to the $K=1$ and $K=8$ approximations.
-Again, the $K=8$ approximation is quite accurate, closely matching both the curvature and tail of the survival time distribution.
+While setting $K=1$ yields a simple exponential, the $K=8$ approximation is quite accurate, closely matching both the curvature and tail of the survival time distribution.